 Autologous Tissue Reconstruction (Flap Surgery)

 Some patients choose to use their own tissue to reconstruct the breast mound after a mastectomy.
 Although a more complex surgery than using artificial implants, autologous tissue reconstruction (known as flap surgery) can result in breasts that look and feel more natural than those with implants.
 We transplant a section of skin, muscle, fat, and blood vessels to the chest and shape it into a viable breast shape.
-Dr. Romanelli and Dr. Pincus usually take the tissue from the abdomen or upper back.
+Dr. Romanelli, Dr. Pincus, and Dr. Layliev usually take the tissue from the abdomen or upper back.
 Because this surgery is longer and involves more than 1 area of the body, recovery from a flap surgery is also longer than reconstruction with implants.

 |Abdominal Tissue Flap||Scars After Flap Surgery|